adamzarn/AZVideoPlayer/README.md

                       willBeginFullScreenPresentationWithAnimationCoordinator: willBeginFullScreen,
                       willEndFullScreenPresentationWithAnimationCoordinator: willEndFullScreen)
         .aspectRatio(16/9, contentMode: .fit)
+        // Adding .shadow(radius: 0) is necessary if
+        // your player will be in a List on iOS 16.
+        .shadow(radius: 0)
         .onDisappear {
             // onDisappear is called when full screen presentation begins, but the view is
             // not actually disappearing in this case so we don't want to reset the player